mstroeck/fb-chatbot-boilerplate/README.md

-# chancenreich-bot
+# 🤖 Bleep bloop, I'm a bot.

-A welcome and registration bot for Chancen:reich
+A simple boilerplate for getting started with Facebook Messenger chatbots.